Naeemur/react-native-wheel-color-picker/README.md

 `sliderLoadingIndicator: null` slider image loading component eg: <ActivityIndicator />

-`useNativeDriver: false` to use useNativeDriver for animations
+`useNativeDriver: false` to use useNativeDriver for animations if possible

 `useNativeLayout: false` to use onLayoutEvent.nativeEvent.layout instead of measureInWindow for x, y, width, height values for wheel and slider measurements which may be useful to prevent some layout problems